barnabasujvari/Alexa_text_adventure/README.md

 # Alexa_text_adventure
 My team's project for the hello world hackatlon of 2019 in edinburgh.
+We created a choice based text adventure game to experience a short story with the ultimate goal of escaping the castle alive.

+Disclaimer: From the 3 HTML files found in the [main folder](https://github.com/Newcastle98/Alexa_text_adventure/blob/master/lambda/custom) we created [Survive the tower](https://github.com/Newcastle98/Alexa_text_adventure/blob/master/lambda/custom/Survive%20the%20tower.html) and the other 2 were the ones provided by the tutorial to give us some example code to learn from

 ## __HTML:__
 To Try out the game either copy/download and open it in a browser: